ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/Database.tables.md

 ## Database design of the base tables
+This is a listing of the base tables used by the Active Brain Atlas project.
+Each table has all the columns listed along with the column type and some additional description.
+Columns that have never been used are marked by *NOTUSED*.

 ### animal
 * `prep_id` varchar(20) NOT NULL COMMENT 'Name for lab mouse/rat, max 20 chars'